Midwesterners who need to make a quick trip to get gas or

 at its headquarters in southwestern Wisconsin.
 The bakery produces

 the Kwickery Bake Shoppe line of bagels, buns, cookies, donuts,

 muffins, and more, and its dairy packages the Nature's Touch brand

-third of the company's annual profit, ahead of fuel.
+company's annual profit, ahead of fuel.

 Kwik Trip vertically integrates by processing its own gasoline

 and producing and packaging products to be sold in its convenience

 transportation to the company.
 Since 2006, Kwik Trip has also